Sunny Sanskari Ki Tulsi Kumari: Marketing

 The official teaser of the film was released on 29 August 2025, followed by the official trailer on 15 September 2025.

 Release

+Theatrical

 Initially, the film was supposed to release on 18 April 2025, but delays due to extensive production shifted the release date to 12 September of the same year.
 For a better chance of increased cinema attendance, the release date was pushed to 2 October 2025, coiniciding with Dussehra.